awesomephant/blog/posts/monolith.md

 {% fig "/assets/monolith/IMG_3534.jpeg" "IMG_3534" "alt" "[Utah Department of Public Safety](https://dpsnews.utah.gov/dps-aero-bureau-encounters-monolith-in-red-rock-country/)" "small" %}

-{%leadin%}FOR ALL ITS SCULPTURAL QUALITIES{%endleadin%}, most of us never experienced the monolith as a sculpture, but as photographs of one, appearing (to paraphrase the art critic John Berger) not on the austere walls of a gallery, but the screens of our phones and laptops in our homes.
+{%leadin%}For all its sculptural qualities{%endleadin%}, most of us never experienced the monolith as a sculpture, but as photographs of one, appearing (to paraphrase the art critic John Berger) not on the austere walls of a gallery, but the screens of our phones and laptops in our homes.

 We have been looking at works of art in this way for a long time: Berger wrote his seminal book *Ways of Seeing* in 1972{% fn "John Berger (1972): *Ways of Seeing*.
 Penguin Books."%}, when television sets had just entered the home, and Walter Benjamin saw the trend in the 19th century, when photo-engraving had made the mass-reproduction of paintings possible for the first time.
 But usually there is at least the option (however theoretical) to go see a work in person.
 This wasn't the case with the monolith - not only was it installed in an inaccessible location, but we've been confined to our homes for months; and travel between states, let alone countries is a distant memory for most of us.